 Rural areas contain the biggest range of people without access to safe water however, in common with several developing countries, the fastest growing unserved populations live in urban and Peri-urban areas.

 The water system in most Indian cities is just offered for a few hours per day, the pressure is irregular, and therefore the water is of questionable quality.

 No major Indian town or city has a 24-hour supply of water, with four to five hours of provide per day being the norm.
 This compares to the Asian Pacific average of 19 hours per day supply.

 Groundwater depletion rate is incredibly high within the NCR (National Capital Region) which can be seen from the below image.

 National Capital region is supplying of rapid water depletion

 We need to take the important steps in our daily living practice.
 To reduce the water pollution and improve the ground water quality.

 This can only be done when we educate ourselves as well as to others by adapting the new practices and to do changes in our daily living routine.

-Beltecno being a Stainless Steel tank manufacturing company originated from Japan and putting its continues efforts since 1947 to improve people’s day to day life and always encourage hygiene practices globally.
+Beltecno being a Stainless Steel Water tank manufacturing company originated from Japan and putting its continues efforts since 1947 to improve people’s day to day life and always encourage hygiene practices globally.

 “Just because it disappears, doesn’t mean it goes away” it needs contribution from each one of us”